alinsan03/practica-profesional-iv/README.md

 5. Jhordan Alonzo Nicolas Arteaga
 6. Mosiah Renan Mamani Intriago
 7. Luis Miguel Juchasara Cruz

-## Informacion Inicial:
+8. Bayron Guillermo Tenorio Zarate

+## Initial Information :
-Nombre del proyecto: **_HABRA GASOLINA_**
+Project Name: **_HABRA GASOLINA_**
-Descripcion: El sistema proveera informacion a los usuarios sobre la disponibilidad de los distintos tipos de combustible en las Estaciones de Servicio, asi tambien permitira a los usuarios de las Estaciones de Servicio el poder ingresar la disponibilidad de los mismos.
+Description: The system will provide information to users about the availability of different types of fuel at Service Stations, and will also allow users of Service Stations to enter their availability.
 <img width = "510 "alt = "Logotipo" src= https://github.com/alinsan03/practica-profesional-iv/raw/agregar-logo-y-descripcion/images/logo.png)>

-## Stack tecnológico:
+## Technology Stack:
-Las herramientas que se utilizarán para el desarrollo de este proyecto serán:<br>
+The tools that will be used for the development of this project will be:<br>
-    1. Php con Laravel <a href="https://laravel.com/"> Acerca de Laravel</a><br>
+    1. Php with Laravel <a href="https://laravel.com/"> About Laravel</a><br>
-    2. Java con Spring Boot <a href="https://spring.io/projects/spring-boot"> Acerca de Spring Boot</a><br>
+    2. Java with Spring Boot <a href="https://spring.io/projects/spring-boot"> About Spring Boot</a><br>
-    3. Docker <a href="https://www.docker.com/"> Acerca de Docker</a><br>
+    3. Docker <a href="https://www.docker.com/"> About Docker</a><br>

-## Diagrama de casos de uso:
+## Use Case Diagram :

 <img width="437" alt="Diagrama de caso de usos Gasolinera" src="https://github.com/user-attachments/assets/b6b4ebe6-9666-4dd2-9393-5fbffdd6ebcf">